-- Make statutory changes related to the budget. - Generally move as part of the overall budget package ("trailer bills"), but can move on a parallel track through the Legislature's policy committee process.
+- Generally make statutory changes related to the budget bill. - Generally move in tandem with the budget bill ("trailer bills"). - Can move independently of the budget bill, generally through the Legislature's policy committee process.

 Veto:

 The Governor's constitutional authority to reject a bill or reduce or eliminate items of appropriation.